 It is hard not to be as equally unkind and ungenerous as I feel they often are in looking back from today’s vantage point.
 Today when we know this was a key point in electoral politics as white fear skyrocketed at the prospect of losing some privilege.
 As ‘welfare mother’ became understood as equaling black inner-city mother, as discourse around welfare rights became in the right wing press a racist discourse around race, around scroungers.
 This seems a bit crazy to have proposed as an open strategy, feeding right wing fears and helping to fan racist flames as well as the great white withdrawal to tax enclaves and suburban safe zones.
 Of course I blame racist white people not those demanding welfare for this.
 I do think, though, this wasn’t the best thing to state openly and a better understanding of race in this country would have pointed to that.

-I am glad they wrote this, it challenges unquestioned assumptions about organisation.
-This is both useful and necessary, and I feel that this was definitely a useful book to think about.
+I am glad they wrote this, it challenges unquestioned assumptions about organisation, both useful and so so necessary….

 The central idea of the Strugatsky’s Roadside Picnic grows on me the more I sit with it, and it will forever undercut the more familiar heroic tales of encounter and discovery.